lmc2179/lmc2179.github.io/drafts/isoelastic.md

 image: important_relationship.png
 ---

 _Models of [elasticity](https://en.wikipedia.org/wiki/Elasticity_(economics)) and log-log relationships seem to show up over and over in my work.
-Since I have only a fuzzy, gin-soaked memory of Econ 101, I always have to remind myself of the properties of these models. _
+Since I have only a fuzzy, gin-soaked memory of Econ 101, I always have to remind myself of the properties of these models.
+The commonly used  $y = \alpha x ^\beta$  version of this model ends up being pretty easy to interpret, and had wide applicabilty across many domains that actual data scientists work. _

 # It's everywhere!